Find out how your work-related injury can qualify for workers’ compensation benefits even when you’re off-the-clock.

 One evening after dining with a client, Adrian was driving back to her hotel when a car ran a red light and crashed into her rental car.
 She was seriously injured in the accident.

-2. Special Missions
+Employees on Special Missions

 Example: Slip and Fall While Running an Errand

 Jodi works at a law firm.
 Her normal lunch hour is from noon to 1:00 p.m.
-Her employer asked if she would stop by the court house on her way back from lunch to file some legal documents with the court clerk.
+Her employer asked if she would stop by the courthouse on her way back from lunch to file some legal documents with the court clerk.
 Jodi agreed.

 From the moment Jodi pointed her car to the courthouse, through the time she returned to the law firm’s offices, she was within the scope of her employment.
-Jodi’s injury on the courthouse steps is considered to be a work place accident and is therefore covered by workers’ compensation.
+Jodi’s injury on the courthouse steps is a work-related accident covered by workers’ compensation.

-3. Sidewalks and Parking Lots
+Workplace Sidewalks and Parking Lots

 The term “controlled by” refers to property an employer either owns outright, pays a mortgage on, pays property taxes on, pays a third party (like landscapers) to maintain, or is designated as a common area for which the employer contributes rent along with other tenants.

 An area controlled by an employer is considered an extension of the worker’s actual workplace.
 Examples of areas controlled by employers include sidewalks, grassy areas, parking lots, and any other property a worker traverses on his way to and from his actual workplace.